Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

       - 03ScoredData
       - 04ProcessedForPBIData
       - 05AppendedToHistoricData
-   - When finished you will have a total of 5 datasets.
+   - When finished you will have a total of five datasets.

 ### Azure Data Factory Pipeline
   With the services and datasets in place it is time to set up a pipeline that will process the data.

   ***Note***: The shortest execution time of data factory is 15 minutes.

  - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.